Tsubasacon

-Tsubasacon is a three-day anime convention held on a weekend during the fall.
+Tsubasacon is an annual three-day anime convention held during October at the Charleston Coliseum & Convention Center in Charleston, West Virginia.
 Tsubasacon is also the first anime convention to be held in West Virginia.
 The convention's name is a blend of the words tsubasa (Japanese for wings) and convention.

 Programming

 Like most anime conventions, Tsubasacon provides a wide variety of programming for its patrons: